William Aalto: Second World War

 In 1941, Aalto's former comrade-in-arms, Irving Goff, recommended him for recruitment to the Office of Strategic Services.
 At this time, Aalto confessed to Goff that he was a homosexual.
 Goff and other OSS Lincoln veterans reported the fact to the organization's head, General William Donovan, requesting for him to be removed from their team.

 In 1942, Aalto was transferred to a training camp at Camp Ritchie, Maryland.
 In September 1943, while training soldiers in demolition work, Aalto saw someone drop a live grenade and lunged for it.
 Before he could throw it away, the bomb exploded, severing his arm at the wrist.

 Post-War

 With the help of his disability pension and the G.I.
 Bill, he returned to further his education, studying poetry at Columbia University.
 At this time, he published several pieces of his writings in the New Masses.
 After his betrayal by the OSS Lincoln veterans, Aalto drifted away from contact with the Veterans of the Abraham Lincoln Brigade.

 Aalto then travelled to Europe, where he met the poet W.H.
 Auden.
 Though sharing the company of other poets, Aalto now wrote little and tended towards alcoholism, frequently becoming violent.
 Toward the end of his life, he was poet James Schuyler's lover, and features in the latter's poem Dining Out with Doug and Frank.

+Aalto's association with writers Jack Kerouac and Alan Ansen is mentioned briefly in Kerouac's novel The Subterraneans, where he is called "Nick Spain": "...and Mardou with dame-like majesty all this time in the easy chair in the corner of the library (where once I'd seen the famous one-armed Nick Spain sit when Bromberg on a happier early time in the year played for us the original recording of The Rake's Progress)..."

 William Aalto died of leukemia in June 1958, and was buried in Long Island National Cemetery.